In Honour of O.D. Hopkins

 Closing Words Europa Park

-In contrast to Heide-Park, the Edeka Day at Europa Park is a particularly recommendable day.
-Apart from free samples at every corner, you can also enjoy numerous other activities.
-Strangely enough, that day was also much emptier than the day before and also open longer.
-If you still have enough time in the evening, you can watch the latest movies in the in-house 4D cinema, mostly in 2D, but with suitable effects.
+In contrast to Heide-Park, Edeka Day at Europa Park is a very special day.
+Apart from free samples at every corner, there are many other activities.
+Strangely enough, this day was also much emptier than the day before and it was open longer.
+If you still have time in the evening, you can watch the latest films in the park’s own 4D cinema, which is mostly in 2D, but with the appropriate special effects.

 What is your opinion of Blue Fire?
 Just write them in the comment field below the report or in our social media channels: